type-factory/type-factory/docs/getting-started.md

 }
 ```

-That code can work, but each call site must remember which regex to use, when to trim, when to uppercase, and when the value is safe to pass around.
+This code can work, but every part of your application (or applications) must remember which regex to use, when to trim, when to uppercase, and when the value is safe to pass around.

-With Type Factory, the rule moves into the type:
+With Type Factory, the rules move into the type:

 ```java
 private CurrencyCode currencyCode;
 ```

-`CurrencyCode.of(" usd ")` can clean, validate, normalize, and return a `CurrencyCode`.
+Instantiating with `CurrencyCode.of(" usd ")` will clean, validate, normalize, and return a `CurrencyCode`.
 Invalid input fails at the boundary instead of leaking through the application as a raw string.

 ## Example 1: CurrencyCode